0xsequence/sequence-unreal/README.md

 Returns the information about a transaction requested by transaction hash. https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_gettransactionbyhash
 @param FHash256 Hash, DATA, 32 Bytes - hash of a transaction.
-@return Object - A transaction object, or null when no transaction was found */ void TransactionByHash(FHash256 Hash, TSuccessCallback<TSharedPtr<FJsonObject>> OnSuccess, FFailureCallback OnFailure);
+@return JsonResponse, Object - A transaction object, or null when no transaction was found */ void TransactionByHash(FHash256 Hash, TSuccessCallback<TSharedPtr<FJsonObject>> OnSuccess, FFailureCallback OnFailure);